zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

                 trustStoreType: PKCS12
                 trustStorePassword: password

-**Note:** You need to define both key store and trust store even if your server is not using HTTPS port.
+**Note:** You need to define both keystore and truststore even if your server is not using HTTPS port.

 ## Externalize API ML configuration parameters